EUGINELETHAL/MlimuWeb-API/README.rst

 M-limu
 ======
-M-limu is  mobile learning management platform designed to improve performance of  students across Kenya.Learning is designed to take place via  sms and weeb platforms.
+M-limu is  mobile learning management platform designed to improve performance of  students across Kenya.Learning is designed to take place via  sms and web platforms.

 A django rest  service built with DRF and Africa's talking Api